-31.12.2017 31.12.2010

-ACCETTO
+31.12.2015 31.12.201

+ASSETS

-ASSETS CHIRDENIT ACCETS
+CURRENT ASSETS

-CURRENT ASSETS Cash and cash equivalents 65 111
+Cash and cash equivalents 183 287

-119

-Receivables from Group companies 31 2:
+Receivables from Group companies 34 23

-Receivables from third parties
+Receivables from third parties 1

-Accrued income 17 14
+Prepayments and accrued income 14 13

-TOTAL CURRENT ASSETS NON-CURRENT ASSETS 115 16-
+TOTAL CURRENT ASSETS 233 323

-NON-CURRENT ASSETS 1.01
+NON-CURRENT ASSETS

-Debt securities 1424 1 10-
+Debt securities 798 702

-Shares 15 1

-Investment funds 208 20
+Investment funds 203 99

-Loans to Group companies 758 70
+Loans to Group companies 642 638

-Financial assets 2 405 2 02
+Financial assets 1 643 1 439

-Participations 3 416 3 71
+Participations 3 936 3 940

-TOTAL NON-CURRENT ASSETS 5 820 5 74
+TOTAL NON-CURRENT ASSETS 5 578 5 384

-TOTAL ASSETS 5 935 5 90
+TOTAL ASSETS 5 811 5 708

 LIABILITIES AND EQUITY

 LIABILITIES

-Short-term debt capital
+SHORT-TERM DEBT CAPITAL

-Payables to Group companies -
+Payables to Group companies 9

-Short-term interest-bearing liabilities 40

-Other short-term liabilities 68 5

-Accrued expenses 4

-Liabilities towards third parties 112 5
+Liabilities towards third parties 53 83

-Total short-term debt capital 112 5

-Long-term debt capital
+TOTAL SHORT-TERM DEBT CAPITAL 61 83

+LONG-TERM DEBT CAPITAL

-Convertible securities - 49
+Convertible securities 495 494

-Senior bonds 424 42
+Senior bonds 423 423

-Total long-term debt capital 424 91
+TOTAL LONG-TERM DEBT CAPITAL 918 917

-TOTAL LIABILITIES 536 97
+TOTAL LIABILITIES 979 1 000

 EQUITY

-Share capital 175 16-
+Share capital 164 164

-Capital contribution reserve 724 59
+Capital contribution reserve 862 1 070

-Statutory capital reserve 724 59
+Statutory capital reserve 862 1 070

-General reserves 33 3
+General reserves 32 32

-Statutory retained earnings 33 3
+Statutory retained earnings 32 32

-Free reserves 4181 3 82
+Free reserves 3 473 3 214

 Balance carried forward from previous year 0

-Annual profit 314 35
+Annual profit 349 258

-Profit shown in the balance sheet 314 35
+Profit shown in the balance sheet 349 259

-Voluntary retained earnings 4495 4 18
+Voluntary retained earnings 3 822 3 473

-Own capital shares -26 -3
+Own capital shares -49 -3

-TOTAL EQUITY 5 400 4 93
+TOTAL EQUITY 4832 4 708

-TOTAL LIABILITIES AND EQUITY 5 935 5 90
+TOTAL LIABILITIES AND EQUITY 5 811 5 708

-Notes to the Financial Statements
+Notes to the Financial Statements Accounting Rules

-Accounting Rules

-The 2017 Financial Statements were prepared in accordance with the provisions of Swiss accounting law (Title 32 of the Swiss Code of Obligations).
+The 2015 Financial Statements are the first to incorporate the provisions of Swiss accounting law (Title 32 of the Swiss Code of Obligations).
+The previous year's balance sheet and income statement have been amended accordingly to ensure comparability.
+Treasury shares in particular are now represented as a negative value in equity.
+The reserve for treasury shares has been accordingly released.
+The valuation method for participations has also been adapted to the new Code of Obligations.
+With the introduction of new provisions, participations have been revalued by CHF 41 million.
+This adaptation is contained in the position "Unrealised gain/loss of capital assets".
 Swiss Life Holding's Financial Statements are presented in millions of Swiss francs (CHF), which is the presentation currency.
 Figures may not add up exactly due to rounding.